Discrimination in working life

 Discrimination may be

-- direct, meaning that a person, on the grounds of personal characteristics, is treated less favourably than another was treated, is treated or would be treated in a comparable situation – e.g. a foreign employee being paid less than a Finnish employee,
+- direct, meaning that a person, on the grounds of personal characteristics, is treated less favourably than another was treated, is treated or would be treated in a comparable situation.
+For example, a foreign employee being paid less than a Finnish employee.

-- indirect, meaning that an apparently neutral rule, criterion or practice puts a person at a disadvantage compared with others on the grounds of personal characteristics – e.g. perfect command of Finnish is required at the hiring stage even if it is not essential for performing the work in question,
+- indirect, meaning that an apparently neutral rule, criterion or practice puts a person at a disadvantage compared with others on the grounds of personal characteristics.
+For example, perfect command of Finnish is required at the hiring stage even if it is not essential for performing the work in question.

-- harassment, meaning the deliberate or de facto infringement of the dignity of a person through jokes that are racist or demeaning of sexual minorities or otherwise based on the prohibited grounds of discrimination, or other degrading or humiliating behaviour; for the employer not to take action to address such harassment at the workplace is also discrimination,
+- harassment, meaning the deliberate or de facto infringement of the dignity of a person, which creates a threatening, hostile, degrading and offensive atmosphere.
+For example, offensive racist jokes at the workplace or name-calling sexual minorities are harassment.
+For the employer not to take action to address such harassment at the workplace is considered discrimination.

-- denial of reasonable accommodation, meaning that the employer refuses to make reasonable adjustments required for a disabled person to gain employment, perform his/her job duties and advance in his/her career equally with others, or
+- denial of reasonable accommodation, meaning that the employer refuses to make reasonable adjustments required for a disabled person to gain employment, perform their job duties and advance in their career equally with others.

-- an instruction or order to discriminate against particular persons – e.g. an employer prohibiting an employee to hire a person belonging to a particular ethnic group.
+- an instruction or order to discriminate against particular persons.
+For example, an employer prohibiting an employee to hire a person belonging to a particular ethnic group.

-Also, different treatment on the basis of age or place of residence is justified if the treatment has an objectively and appropriately justified employment policy objective or an objective concerning the labour market, or if the different treatment is attributable to the age limits adopted for qualification for retirement or invalidity benefits.
+In addition, differences in treatment on grounds of age or residence shall be justified where such treatment has a duly justified aim of employment policy or the labour market, or if the difference in treatment is due to age limits established as a condition for receiving pension or invalidity benefits.

 Examples of situations where different treatment may be acceptable: